- Gingivitis vs. Periodontitis

 What is gum disease (gingivitis)?

-Gum disease, or gingivitis, is inflammation of the tissues surrounding and supporting the teeth and is most commonly a result of poor dental hygiene.
+Gingivitis, the earliest stage of gum disease, is inflammation of the tissues surrounding and supporting the teeth and is most commonly a result of poor dental hygiene.
 Gingivitis is a very common condition and varies widely in severity.
 It is characterized by red, swollen gums that bleed easily when teeth are brushed or flossed.
-Gingivitis is not the same thing as periodontitis, although sometimes a person may be affected by both.
+Gingivitis is not the same thing as periodontitis.
+Gingivitis always precedes and acts as a warning sign for the more serious condition of periodontitis.

-While gingivitis is inflammation of the gums around the teeth, periodontal disease occurs when the bone below the gums gets inflamed or infected.
+While gingivitis is inflammation of the gums around the teeth, periodontitis occurs when the bone below the gums gets inflamed or infected.
+Periodontitis derives from the word periodontal, which means "around the tooth" and refers to the structures that surround and support teeth such as gum and bone.
+Periodontology is the study of the supporting structures of the teeth.

 What causes gum disease?

-Gum disease is mostly caused by improper oral hygiene that allows bacteria in plaque and calculus to remain on the teeth and infect the gums.
+Improper oral hygiene that allows bacteria in plaque and calculus to remain on the teeth and infect the gums is the primary cause of gum disease.
 But there are other factors that increase the risk of developing gingivitis.
-Some of the most common risk factors are as follows:
+Here are some of the most common risk factors:

 - Smoking or chewing tobacco prevents the gum tissue from being able to heal.

 - Crooked, rotated, or overlapping teeth create more areas for plaque and calculus to accumulate and are harder to keep clean.

 - Hormonal changes in puberty, pregnancy, and menopause typically correlate with a rise in gingivitis.
 The increase in hormones causes the blood vessels in the gums to be more susceptible to bacterial and chemical attack.
-At puberty, prevalence of gum disease ranges between 70%-90%.
+At puberty, the prevalence of gingivitis ranges between 70%-90%.

 - Stress impairs the body's immune response to bacterial invasion.